 Cat vaccinations include: Calicivirus, Chlamydophila, Rhinotracheitis, Panleukopenia and Rabies.

 Vaccination boosters are given on an as needed basis.

-Representatives from Summit County Executive Russell M. Pry's Division of Animal Control welcome the opportunity to speak to youth groups, civic clubs and community organizations on issues pertaining to: animal adoptions, licensing and safety.
+Representatives from Summit County Executive Ilene Shapiro's Division of Animal Control welcome the opportunity to speak to youth groups, civic clubs and community organizations on issues pertaining to: animal adoptions, licensing and safety.
 To schedule a free speaker presentation dial (330) 643-2845.

 In a continuing effort to promote our services to citizens, the Division of Animal Control consistently participates in community events that promote responsible pet ownership, such as: animal adopt-a-thons, spay-and-neutering clinics, pet-friendly outdoor art exhibits and much, much more.

 According to the Ohio Revised Code (ORC), citizens who own, keep or harbor a dog more than three months of age are required to purchase a dog license on an annual basis.

 For the nominal fee of $18, a dog license places citizens into compliance with the state law, provides citizens with proof of ownership documentation and the legal authorization to visit area dog parks and participate in pet-friendly community activities.
 All funds generated from the sale of dog licenses are used to feed, house and vaccinate abandoned animals in need.

 Dog licenses must be renewed annually from December 1st through January 31st, or within 30 days of acquiring a new dog.
 Puppies must be licensed by the time they reach three months of age.
 Citizens who fail to meet these deadlines may be penalized with a $18 late fee.
 The transgression can also escalate to fines, legal citations and jail time.

 Licenses for dogs providing assistance to disabled persons are free of charge and valid throughout the duration of the animal's life.
 Proof of training must be submitted with the application.